Everything you need to know about repositioning cruises

 A classic example involves transatlantic voyages across the Atlantic, swapping summer in Europe for balmy Caribbean winters, or the reverse trip months later.

-Other instances with Marella Cruises' six vessels include sailings from Alaska to Central America or Asia to the Middle East, and vice versa, plus some much shorter journeys from one Mediterranean homeport to another.
+With Marella Cruises, other instances include sailings from Alaska to Central America or Asia to the Middle East, and vice versa, plus some much shorter journeys from one Mediterranean homeport to another.

-Marella's entire fleet undertakes repositioning cruises, allowing you to choose between modern, facility-packed larger ships such as Marella Explorer and Marella Discovery or the smaller, more intimate Marella Celebration or Marella Dream.
+Marella's entire fleet undertakes repositioning cruises, allowing you to choose between modern, facility-packed larger ships such as Marella Explorer and Marella Discovery or the brand new Marella Voyager.

 The Dining Club on Marella Explorer 2 - photo courtesy of Marella Cruises

 That affordability is partly due to repositional cruises often spending more days at sea than a typical cruise amid ocean crossings.
-For many cruisers, however, this is actually a lure: namely, for those who enjoy the feeling of voyaging across open water, or who simply want ample chance to enjoy a ship's many distractions.
+For many cruisers, however, this is actually a lure: namely, for those who enjoy the feeling of voyaging across open water, or who simply want ample time to enjoy their ship.

-A transatlantic repositioning cruise allows maximum opportunity to delve into Marella Explorer's Champneys spa and extensive dining options, for example.
+A transatlantic repositioning cruise allows plenty of opportunities to delve into Marella Explorer's Champneys Spa and extensive dining options, for example.

 Three sample repositional cruises